-Rise FX are one of the most respected VFX studios in Europe, with offices across Germany and soon-to-be the UK.
-They have worked on award-winning feature films and television series including: The Avengers: End Game, Stranger Things and Black Panther.
+Rise FX is one of the most respected VFX studios in Europe, with offices across Germany and soon-to-be the UK.
+It has worked on award-winning feature films and television series including: The Avengers: End Game, Stranger Things and Black Panther.

-YellowDog caught up with one of the Rise FX founders, Robert Pinnow to learn more about the studio, their view of cloud and why they chose YellowDog to stay ahead of the game.
+YellowDog caught up with one of the Rise FX founders, Robert Pinnow to learn more about the studio, its view of cloud and why it chose YellowDog to stay ahead of the game.

-Rise FX have been constantly growing over the last thirteen years.
-Starting with just four people, they have expanded to a studio of around two hundred artists.
+Rise FX has been constantly growing over the last thirteen years.
+Starting with just four people, it has expanded to a studio of around two hundred artists.

-Not limited by their physical number, Rise FX take on work that rivals that of the biggest players in the industry, creating big water simulations, detailed creatures, as well as large environments.
-This complex geometric work, which is often very render heavy, has attracted some big names to work with them, including Marvel.
+Not limited by its physical number, Rise FX take on work that rivals that of the biggest players in the industry, creating big water simulations, detailed creatures, as well as large environments.
+This complex geometric work, which is often very render heavy, has attracted some big names, including Marvel.

-Another factor that contributes to their success is the way in which they work with their clients.
-As they’re working on some of the biggest projects in VFX, they recognise how important it is to get prompt feedback.
+Another factor that contributes to its success is the way it works with its clients.
+As its working on some of the biggest projects in VFX, it recognises how important it is to get prompt feedback.
 Robert comments, “We send versions very early on in the process, sending wedges where it makes sense, instead of single shots, so our clients have the possibility to make key decisions on the creative direction.
 This way we don’t spend as much time going back and forth and the client can be happy before we finalise the production.”

-Prior to working with YellowDog, Rise FX were managing their workloads solely with their on-premise render farm, which consists of 600 render nodes in total – 400 dedicated and 200 workstations.
-However, recently they have been running into some problems with capacity.
+Prior to working with YellowDog, Rise FX was managing its workloads solely with its on-premise render farm, which consists of 600 render nodes in total – 400 dedicated and 200 workstations.
+However, recently it has been running into some problems with capacity.

-To work on international, highly anticipated projects, Rise FX have to maintain high security standards and meet requirements, such as TPN certification, for many projects.
+To work on international, highly anticipated projects, Rise FX has to maintain high security standards and meet requirements, such as TPN certification, for many projects.

-Working with YellowDog ensured that Rise FX were able maintain those demanding security standards when it came to the cloud infrastructure they were using, only working within highly secure architecture and with data centres that met the appropriate ISO standards.
+Working with YellowDog ensured that Rise FX was able to maintain those demanding security standards when it came to the cloud infrastructure it was using, only working within highly secure architecture and with data centres that met the appropriate ISO standards.
 However, sending jobs to the cloud remains a challenge for Rise FX’s clients so will only be done on a case-by-case basis, where producers have provided the necessary approvals.

 Another factor that often deters studios from adopting cloud rendering solutions, is price.
 Many of the major hyperscalers have complicated pricing models that can be time-consuming to understand.
 When you factor in the varying ways people define their workloads it can be hard to establish if your calculations are correct.